 - The use of sliding contacts to convey high powers to the moving trains

 - The high speed of some trains

 - The presence of several moving sources within the same zone of influence

-- High single phase loads which may cause imbalance in the three phase system
+- High single-phase loads which may cause an imbalance in the three-phase system

 - The possibility of simultaneous generation of disturbance from several sources